94972cptbv-tech/ColorCalipers/support.md

 Paint matches and digital color previews are approximate.
 Color appearance can vary by display, lighting, sheen, paint base, material, and surface.
 Always verify final paint choices with a physical manufacturer chip or paint store sample.

 Color Calipers does not generate paint-store mixing formulas or tint percentages.
 Paint stores create formulas using their own brand, base paint, tint system, and colorant machines.
+Manufacturer names and paint color names are used for descriptive reference only.
+Color Calipers is not affiliated with, endorsed by, or sponsored by any paint manufacturer.
+Paint matches are approximate and should be verified with a physical manufacturer chip or paint store sample.

 ### App Feedback